 The City of Memphis is accepting ideas for the future of the Memphis College of Art and Brooks Museum buildings.
-Submit your idea to reimagine the inclusive and accessible future of these two iconic spaces.
+See the finalists invited to reimagine the inclusive and accessible future of these two iconic spaces.

 The Memphis College of Art and Brooks buildings are both located in Overton Park, a 342-acre urban park in the heart of Memphis.
 Together, they comprise 160,000 square feet of flexible, functional space.
 See the buildings’ location here, and more info about each space below.

-The call for ideas for these buildings is open now through May 10, 2019.
+The call for ideas for these buildings was open through May 10, 2019.
 A selection committee will then request full proposals from the most compelling ideas.
+See the finalists here.

 We want to hear all ideas.
 Big ideas and small ideas.
 Your ideas.
 Individuals, organizations, and teams — from inside and outside of Memphis — are all encouraged to submit concepts that will uplift these spaces, the surrounding area, and the city as a whole.

 Memphis College of Art